VigneshR2005/EX-4-ADVANCED-ENCRYPTION-STANDARD-DES-ALGORITHM/README.md

-# EX-7-Implement DES Encryption and Decryption
+# EX-8-Implement AES Encryption and Decryption

 ## Aim:
-  Implementation of Pseudorandom Number Generation Using Standard library.
+  Implementation of Pseudorandom Number Generation Using Standard Library.

 ## ALGORITHM:

-  1.Get the input and convert it as block cipher.
+1. Get the input and convert it as a block cipher.

-  2.The plain text is initially permuted and split into 2 equal halves.
+2. The plain text is initially permuted and split into 2 equal halves.

-  3.It undergoes 16 rounds of encryption.
+3. It undergoes 16 rounds of encryption.

-  4.These 2 halves are finally rejoined to give cipher text.
+4. These 2 halves are finally rejoined to give cipher text.

-  5.The same happens in decryption process but in an inverse manner.
+5. The same happens in the decryption process but in an inverse manner.

-## NAME : R Vignesh
-## REGISTER NO. : 212222230172
 ## PROGRAM:
 ```
+// NAME: VIGNESH R
+// REG_NO: 212222230172
 #include <stdio.h>
 #include <string.h>